Career Guide

 What are the requirements to be a game warden in Indiana?
 Minimum age 21, High school diploma + academy, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Indiana Department of Natural Resources, Law Enforcement Division for official current standards.

 How long does it take to become a game warden in Indiana?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 22-36 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in Indiana?
 The Indiana Department of Natural Resources, Law Enforcement Division.
 Visit https://www.in.gov/dnr/law-enforcement for current openings.